choderalab/openmmtools/openmmtools/data/dna_dodecamer_explicit/README.md

 ## Preparation
 * Download PDB structure with accession code 4C64
 * Removed Mg ion to create file 4c64_no_mg.pdb
-* Ran tleap using the input file leap.in
+* Ran tleap on the crystal structure with the input file crystal_leap.in

 ### Notes
 * Crystal structure was resolved to a 1.3 Angs. level of resolution